-DAY 6: After breakfast we take a 1 hour flight over Lake Eyre North.
-Lake Eyre Northwhich covers 8430 square kilometres, is 144 kilometres long and 77 kilometres wide is by far the larger of the two lakes.
+DAY 6: After breakfast we can take an optional 1 hour flight over Lake Eyre North.
+Lake Eyre North which covers 8430 square kilometres, is 144 kilometres long and 77 kilometres wide is by far the larger of the two lakes.
 The creek like Goyder Channel joins Lake Eyre South to Lake Eyre North, which at its narrowest is only 150 metres wide.
-The lakes lowest point it is 15.2 metres below sea level and drains more than one sixth of the continent.
+The lakes lowest point is 15.2 metres below sea level and drains more than one sixth of the continent.

 From here we head Coober Pedy.
 In the heart of South Australia’s vast outback, it is an opal wonderland.
 We spend some time visiting mines and interpretive centres which a great insight into the town and its mining operations.
 There are more than 30 opal shops in Coober Pedy if you would like to purchase some opal.

 DAY 7:Today we visit the Breakaways Reserve and Moon Plain before we head back to Coober Pedy via the dingo fence (the world’s longest fence, 5300 km long).
 Overnight we stay in our underground accommodation.

 DAY 8:After breakfast we head to Woomera and visit the opal mining town of Andamooka.